-In a world where so much attention is given to prevention and treatment of childhood weight problems, your thin kid can be just as concerning.
+In a world where so much attention is given to prevention and treatment of childhood weight problems, your underweight child can be just as concerning.

-Naturally, parents want to help their child gain weight and grow.Thin kids who aren't eating can be just as concerning as those kids who are overeating.
+Naturally, you probably want to help your child gain weight and grow.Thin kids who aren't eating can be just as concerning as those kids who are overeating.
 Here's how you can feed the thin child. #skinnykid #fearlessfeeding #healthyeating Click To Tweet

-If you have a skinny child and you’re worried about whether she is getting enough nutrition, here are some tips to help calm your fears:
+If you have a child who is underweight and you’re worried about whether she is getting enough nutrition, here are some tips to help calm your fears:

 Children show us they are thriving through their normal growth and development as demonstrated on the Center for Disease Control growth charts.